Best Investment for a Healthier World

 Caroline York

-“Our health care workers are the blood line, the lifeline of our healthcare system,” said Minister Yolanda Deng, Minister for Health, South Sudan, at a side event on the occasion of the 79th UN General Assembly.
+“Our health care workers are the blood line, the lifeline of our health care system,” said Hon.
+Minister Yolanda Awel Deng, Minister for Health, South Sudan, at a side event on the occasion of the 79th UN General Assembly.
 “But they cannot succeed without the support of the global community,” she continued.

 Minister Robert Lucien Jean-Claude Kargougou, Minister of Health, Burkina Faso, provided key insights on Burkina Faso’s approach to accounting for the health workforce in the State budget.
 He explained that the country was investing 12% of the total budget on health care, “In order to professionalize community-based health care workers, so they can be really effective in the work they are doing.”